 - Select the USB drive to boot from.

-- Verify that the Vault boots to the Ubuntu installation.
+- Verify the Vault boots to the Ubuntu installation.

 - Select “Install Ubuntu” .

-- When prompted select “Download Updates” and “Install Third Party Hardware” and continue.
+- select “Download Updates” and “Install Third Party Hardware” and continue.

-- When prompted select “Erase Disk and Install Ubuntu” and continue.
+- select “Erase Disk and Install Ubuntu” and continue.

 - Continue the installation and verify that it completes successfully.

-- Reboot the system and verify the it boots to Ubuntu.
+- Reboot the system and verify that it boots to Ubuntu.